sledgehammer/core/Readme.md

 Misc
 ------
-$_SERVER['SERVER_ADMIN'] wordt gebruikt als ErrorHander email in non-development modus.
+$_SERVER['SERVER_ADMIN'] is used by the ErrorHander as the e-mail address in non-development modes.

 = Outside the scope =